ServiceStack/Bundler/README.md

 **Bundle file options**

 Options can be specified to alter how your files are processed.
 Options must be specified on the first line of the bundle file and the line must start with `#options `.
+Options are comma delimited and each option is a key/value pair separated by a colon.
+You can omit the value for boolean options and options specified without a value are set to true.

     #options nobundle
     css/reset.css